Kawar Energy and Huawei collaborate to supercharge Jordan’s EV industry

 Date

-(MENAFN- Asdaa-amman) Amman, Jordan – August 24, 2024 – In a bid to support Jordan’s burgeoning Electric Vehicle (EV) industry, Huawei and Kawar Energy recently announced a strategic collaboration to install Huawei's advanced superchargers at Manaseer gas stations across the Kingdom over a two-year period.
+(MENAFN- BCW Global) Amman, Jordan – August 28, 2024 – In a bid to support Jordan’s burgeoning Electric Vehicle (EV) industry, Huawei and Kawar Energy recently announced a strategic collaboration to install Huawei's advanced superchargers at Manaseer gas stations across the Kingdom over a two-year period.
 This partnership is set to significantly increase the number of EV charging stations, making them more accessible to EV car owners.

 Jordan has one of the largest EV markets in the region, with projections indicating substantial growth in the Kingdom’s EV market in the coming years.
 This collaboration is set to address this growing demand by introducing cutting-edge EV charging solutions to the Jordanian market.
 In addition, the MoU outlines future plans for both companies to explore additional business opportunities beyond gas stations.
 It targets many sectors, including public and private, with the goal of introducing this advanced technology throughout the Kingdom of Jordan.